On my path to becoming CEO of The Nature Trust of British Columbia

 I’m proud of the team that we’ve built and the results that we’ve delivered for conservation.
 Coming out of the 2008 recession it was a difficult time in the non-profit sector but we invested in building better tools and in great people and we have been able to build a stronger organization.

-Our five-year strategic plan objective was to double the number of acquisitions over the past for 15 years.
+Our five-year strategic plan objective was to double the acquisitions we had done over the past 15 years.
 It was a stretch goal and in the first couple of years we didn’t get there, but in 2021 we increased our land acquisitions by over 300 per cent.